freegyp/my-implementation-of-ResNet-in-Tensorflow/README.md

 When training the network, I applied random up/down,left/right flips and random saturation and brightness.

 As the paper suggested, I used momentum optimizer with Nesterov's accelerated gradient, the momentum is 0.9 and the learning rate starts at 0.1 and gets divided by 10 when the epochs reaches 50 and 100.
+And I applied weight decay of 0.0001 to all the trainable weights, not including biases.

 Here's the link to the paper: